the-ahuja-lab/Gcoupler/README.md

 | Labeled_cmps.csv | CSV file containing SMILES and class information (HAB/LAB) of the synthetic compounds |
 | PDF files | Distribution plots at each qualified cutoff with balanced classes, containing information about the statistical test performed and respective p-value |

+**Note:** Authenticator module without decoy generation takes approximately few minutes to complete.
+And it takes less than 5 minute with around ~300 decoy compound generation

 ### Generator